Platform-OS/platformos-check/docs/checks/required_layout_object.md

 # Prevent Missing Required Objects in Layouts (`RequiredLayoutThemeObject`)

-## Check Details

 This check ensures that the `{{ content_for_layout }}` object is present in layouts, preventing rendering issues due to missing objects.

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 RequiredLayoutObject: